barruda/invoice-revolution-pro/README.md

 Welcome to Invoice Revolution Pro.
 You have two options to start the development environment, with docker-compose or just using a mysql docker container.

+Use postman(docs folder) supplied collection and environment to use the application, remember to first create a user, then login and use the returned authentication token on following API calls headers.

 With docker-compose installed, run the following command and wait for the migrations to be run and the puma server to be started
 ```
 docker-compose up